- Annual Reports

 History of Riley County Health Department

-The Riley County Health Department was started as a city-county Health Department in 1952.
+The Riley County Health Department (RCHD) was started as a city-county Health Department in 1952.
 Since that time, the Health Department has grown to meet the health and safety needs of the unique communities in Riley County.
 In December 2011, the Health Department became a county Health Department.
 The Health Department provides services through funding received from Federal, State, and local revenues.
 The client of the agency is the community.

 Riley County’s Health Matters

 The Health Department works with the diverse partners, organizations, and communities in the county to identify and address health issues and improve the quality of life for residents, visitors, and neighbors.
 Want to learn more about Riley County’s health?
 Visit Kansas Health Matters and see how Riley County compares to other Kansas counties.
 Riley County Kansas Health Matters data includes the following morbidity (presence of disease) and mortality (death) data:

 Board of Health